SOURCE: Ronald McDonald House Charities Global

 About Ronald McDonald House Charities

-Ronald McDonald House Charities® (RMHC®), a non-profit, 501 (c) (3) corporation, creates, finds and supports programs that directly improve the health and well being of children.
+Ronald McDonald House Charities® (RMHC®), a non-profit, 501 (c) (3) corporation, creates, finds and supports programs that directly improve the health and well-being of children.
 Through its global network of local Chapters in 57 countries and regions, its three core programs, the Ronald McDonald House®, Ronald McDonald Family Room® and Ronald McDonald Care Mobile®, and millions of dollars in grants to support children's programs worldwide, RMHC provides stability and resources to families so they can get and keep their children healthy and happy.
-All RMHC-supported programs provide a bridge to quality health care and give children and families the time they need together to heal faster and cope better.
+All RMHC-operated and supported programs provide a bridge to quality health care and give children and families the time they need together to heal faster and cope better.
 For more information, visit www.rmhc.org, follow us on Twitter (@RMHC) or like us on Facebook (Facebook.com/RMHC Global).